Point of No Return (Frank Sinatra album)

 Point of No Return is the twenty-fifth studio album by American singer Frank Sinatra, released in March 1962 by Capitol Records.
 As the title reflects, the album contains Sinatra's final original recordings with Capitol Records before moving to his own Reprise Records label to achieve more artistic freedom with his recordings.
 However, Sinatra would later return to Capitol in order to record Duets (1993) and Duets II (1994).

-Sinatra had already begun recording with Reprise as early as 1960 and had already recorded Ring-A-Ding-Ding, I Remember Tommy, and Sinatra Swings by the time these sessions occurred.
+Sinatra had already begun recording with Reprise as early as 1960 and had released Ring-A-Ding-Ding, I Remember Tommy, and Sinatra Swings by the time these sessions occurred.
 He recorded this album in a hurried two-day session in September 1961 to fulfill his contract.

 The album was still a special occasion, reuniting Sinatra with Axel Stordahl, the arranger and conductor who had helped Sinatra rise to stardom with Columbia Records in the 1940s.
 Sinatra rushed through the sessions to fulfill his obligation to Capitol, something which upset Stordahl.
 Stordahl also arranged the vocalist's first Capitol session back in 1953, so his presence gave a sense of closure to the Capitol era.

 On an interesting side note, Sinatra recorded a different version of "I'll Be Seeing You" only months apart during the very same year on I Remember Tommy for Reprise.